Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Random Walks.md

 ## Risk Assessment

-### **Hazard**: Duplo blocks/coins/dice
+### **Hazard**: Duplo blocks/coins/dice/pen lides

-**Description**: Swallowing or choking on Duplo blocks and coins.
+**Description**: Swallowing or choking on Duplo blocks, coins, or pen lids.

 **Affected People**: Small children

 **Before Mitigation**: Likelihood: 2, Severity: 5, Overall: 10

 **Mitigation**: Duplo blocks should be sufficiently large that they are safe from swallowing for all ages, but keep an eye out just in case.
 Don't let small children handle coins.
+Take lids off pens before letting children use them.
 Keep an eye on all the equipment.
 Call first aider if child swallows, if choking encourage child to cough while awaiting first aider.

 **After Mitigation**: Likelihood: 1, Severity: 5, Overall: 5